3 The Learning Cycle

 • What in my test preparation worked well?

-• What in my test preparation did not go well?
-What do I want to change?
+• If my test preparation didn’t go well, what do I want to change?

-• Did I actively and effectively use the strategies in the quiz and test taking section of this book?
+• Did I use the strategies in the quiz and test taking section of this book?

 • How will what I have learned help me in my next courses?